delight-im/Knowledge/Software Development.md

  * "Indeed, the ratio of time spent reading [code] vs. writing is well over 10:1.
 We are *constantly* reading old code as part of the effort to write new code.
 Because this ratio is so high, we want the reading of code to be easy, even if it makes the writing harder."
 (Robert C. "Uncle Bob" Martin)
  * "The first few weeks of any job are just figuring out how a program works even if you're familiar with every single language, framework, and standard that's involved [...]."
 (Peter Welch)
  * If you care about internationalization, *always* use a single field for people's names only.
 Do *not* distinguish between given name and family name, or you'll also have to take care of father's name, mother's name and clan name, as well as all combinations.
+ * Traits are "language-assisted copy and paste" or "interfaces with implementation" (but actually "implementation only").

 ## Charsets and Encodings